-This the second part of our comprehensive guide about all the different benefits which 5G gives to the world.
-We’ve already covered how this new technology is going to impact the gaming and sports verticals with the never-seen-before XR capabilities as well as the predicted healthcare transformation.
+This is the second part of our comprehensive guide about all the different benefits that 5G gives to the world.
+We’ve already covered how this new technology is going to impact the gaming and sports verticals with the never-seen-before XR capabilities as well as digital healthcare.

 And, of course, we address the conspiracy theories about how 5G’s capabilities can spread COVID-19.
-If you are still doubtful and don’t really understand, should you pay attention to these rumors or not — read this in-depth article about how 5G is not causing anything bad, especially coronavirus, due to the very different nature of two phenomenons.
+If you are still doubtful and don’t really understand, should you pay attention to these rumors or not — read our article that explains why 5G is safe and not causes anything bad, especially coronavirus, due to the very different nature of the two phenomena.

 In this article, we continue to detail the good vibes and benefits that 5G will bring to our society.

-As in person office enviroments will soon be disappearing, 5G can help companies to conduct online meetings in VR without any latencies.
+As in-person office environments will soon be disappearing due to the so-called pandemic revolution, 5G can help companies to conduct online meetings in VR without any latencies.
 In addition, with almost instantaneous access to the cloud where everything can be processed remotely, VR and AR devices can be made smaller and smaller.